opencv/opencv/modules/core/doc/operations_on_arrays.rst

     :param result: Reconstructed vectors.
 The layout and size are the same as of  ``PCA::project``  input vectors.

 The methods are inverse operations to :cpp:func:`PCA::project` .
 They take PC coordinates of projected vectors and reconstruct the original vectors.
-Of course, unless all the principal components have been retained, the reconstructed vectors are different from the originals.
+Unless all the principal components have been retained, the reconstructed vectors are different from the originals.
 But typically, the difference is small if the number of components is large enough (but still much smaller than the original vector dimensionality).
 As a result, PCA is used.